ayman1983/gitRepo/README.md

 Git clone
 Transfered gitRepo from desktop to VSD software
 I wrote the Steps*/
-This is my first GIT project
+The first project is complex.
+wewwwkk